snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

 where :math:`\mathbf{d}` is a vector whose elements are integer values.
-In situations where the discrete variables can be temporarily relaxed (i.e., noncategorical discrete variables, see :ref:`Discrete Design Variables <variables:design:ddv>`, the branch-and-bound algorithm can be applied.
+In situations where the discrete variables can be temporarily relaxed (i.e., noncategorical discrete variables, see Section :ref:`Discrete Design Variables <variables:design:ddv>`, the branch-and-bound algorithm can be applied.
 Categorical variables (e.g., true/false variables, feature counts, etc.) that are not relaxable